jameshfisher/jameshfisher.com/_posts/2017-01-17-webrtc-datachannel-reliability.md

 ---
-title: "How does reliability work in `RTCDataChannel`?"
+title: How does reliability work in `RTCDataChannel`?
+tags:
+  - webrtc
+  - networking
+  - programming
+taggedAt: '2024-03-26'
 ---

 When we create a data channel, we pass some options: